DarkMetalMouse/openu-course-visualizer/README.md

 Run the [pyvis_graph.py](/pyvis_graph.py).

 The program will scrape the website using the url in [course_scraper.py](/course_scraper.py#L11).
 An HTML file containing the [interactive graph](https://pyvis.readthedocs.io/en/latest/tutorial.html) with be created and opened.

+The default view is a hierarchical view, where dependencies go from left to right.
+Red means required courses and blue means reccomended courses.

 ## Requirements
  * python